 No modification to the application is allowed once the deadline for submission has elapsed.
 However, if there is a need to clarify certain aspects or to correct clerical mistakes, the Commission may contact the applicant during the evaluation process.

-Applicants will be informed in writing about the results of the selection process.
+Applicants will be informed by email about the results of the selection process.

-The mandatory Grant Application Form and other mandatory template documents to be completed are available at https://ec.europa.eu/digital-single-market/news-redirect/639853 or https://ec.europa.eu/digital-single-market/news-redirect/679532
+The mandatory Grant Application Form and other mandatory template documents to be completed are available at: https://ec.europa.eu/digital-single-market/news-redirect/676664.